Chhanv Foundation: Cafés

 During the COVID-19 pandemic in India, the cafés in Agra and Lucknow were forced to close down.
 This impacted the foundation's work since the profits were used to fund the treatment and rehabilitation of attack survivors.
 Dixit then introduced Gift a Story, an internet retail platform which sells products such as candles and handicrafts made by survivors.
 In addition, café staff in Agra switched to supplying food to the city's poorest inhabitants, funded by donations.
 Sheroes Agra reopened in December 2021.
 Seven months later, two Sheroes kiosks were opened in Noida.

 Awards and recognition

-Michelle Obama presented Agarwal with the International Women of Courage Award in 2014.
+Michelle Obama presented the organisation with the International Women of Courage Award in 2014.
 Emma Macey Storch made the film Geeta about Geeta Mahor who was acid attacked by her husband, who also poured acid on his three daughters whilst they slept in 1992.
 Mahor later helped to found the Sheroes café in Agra.
-Chhapaak is a 2020 film about the life of Agarwal starring Deepika Padukone.
+Chhapaak is a 2020 film about the life of acid attack survivors starring Deepika Padukone.
 Padukone donated Rs 15 lakh to help an attack survivor who had appeared in the film with life-saving kidney treatment.

 In recognition of its work, Chhanv received the Nari Shakti Puraskar in 2017.
-As of 2020, it had helped over 100 survivors of acid attacks.
+As of 2022, it had helped over 100 survivors of acid attacks.
 The foundation announced in 2022 that it was fundraising Rs 1 crore for medical treatment.